This content requires HTML5/CSS3, WebGL, or Adobe Flash Player Version 9 or higher.

 The McGraw-Page Library provides resources and space for research and study.
 For an in-depth tour of the Library, please visit the Library virtual tour.

 The first floor is a busy service center for media, reference, interlibrary loan, circulation and reserves.
 The Computer Classroom is used for library instruction classes and also serves as a student lab.
 The Audiovisual Classroom is the site for film studies classes, and can host poetry readings and multi-media lectures as well.
-Media & Instructional Support loans equipment and offers instruction in technique and design, and computer workstations are used by students working on multi-media projects.
+The Instructional Design and Technology office loans equipment and offers instruction in technique and design, and computer workstations are used by students working on multi-media projects.

 Also located on the first floor are three special book collections: new books, popular selections, and a Children's Corner with Newbery, Caldecott and Printz award-winning books in a school simulation for our education students.
 The Randolph Readers, a student book club, meets in the Media end of the library.